contentauth/c2pa-python/docs/intents.md.md

 ### Using Context

 Pass the intent through a `Context` object when creating the `Builder`.
-This is the an approach that keeps intent configuration alongside other builder settings such as `claim_generator_info` and `thumbnail`.
+This is an approach that keeps intent configuration alongside other builder settings such as `claim_generator_info` and `thumbnail`.
 Note that the context is created from settings, so you can modulate the settings for each context.

 ```py
 from c2pa import Context, Builder